 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

 There are no pay-per-use lounges at Aarhus airport.

-If sleeping in Aarhus Airport does not appeal to you, the closest hotel to the airport is Motel Ebeltoft, about 14 minutes south.
-There are more hotels if you head back to Aarhus (about 40 minutes west of the airport).
+If sleeping in Aarhus Airport does not appeal to you, there a couple of hotels near the airport.
+Otherwise, it is best to head back to Aarhus (about 40 minutes west of the airport).